JaeWong91/MyMovie/README.md

 - As an Administrative User:

     - I would like to add a movie to the database.
         - For the admin user only, there is a "Add Movie" link in the Navigation Bar.
+From here, the admin can fill out a form to add a movie.
     - I would like to edit an existing movie such as the title, year of release, genre, director, cast and image.
         - Within each Movie Page, there is a "Edit Movie" button to change all or parts of the movie information.
     - I would like to delete or edit an existing review written by all users, in case the contents are inappropriate.